liberom/content-earnings/README.md

 - Project name chosen: `ContentEarnings`.
 - Focus on a minimal, SEO-friendly landing page and a simple, highly shareable tool.
-- Monetization can be simple: display ads or an optional pro report.

 ---

-If you'd like, I can also:

-- Create the initial `index.html`, `script.js`, and `styles.css` files inside `cpm-rpm-project` now.
-- Initialize `package.json` and add a `dev` script using `live-server` or `vite`.

-Tell me which of those you'd like me to do next.